 The limitations become apparent for serious creative work.
 Replika’s character customization is shallow compared to Kindroid, memory has been inconsistent since platform updates in 2023 and 2024, and the app’s narrative sustain breaks down in complex multi-character scenarios.
 Writers who outgrow basic dialogue will quickly feel constrained.

-The C safety rating (43/100) is the highest of any app on this list, and Replika’s regulatory transparency is better than most competitors.
+The C safety rating (38/100) sits in the upper half of this list, and Replika’s regulatory transparency is better than most competitors.
 A February 2023 emergency order by Italy’s data protection authority (Garante) blocked Replika from processing Italian user data, citing failures on age verification and data transparency; a final ruling in April 2025 imposed a €5 million fine.
 The company responded to both that action and FTC complaints.
 That paper trail is more accountability than most AI companion companies provide.

 - Free tier: Free text chat and basic companion interaction.
 Voice calls, advanced roleplay, and relationship features require Replika Pro ($19.99/mo).